 Find an Education Path For Teaching in

-Look over the information below and discover steps you should take to become a teacher in New York.
+The information below will help you discover the steps you should take to become a teacher in North Dakota.

 If You Have a High School Diploma or a GED

-- Learn about accredited schools that offer Associate degrees or Bachelor’s degrees focusing on education, child development, specific academic content areas or student populations.
+- Learn about accredited schools that offer Associate degrees or Bachelor’s degrees focusing on education, specific academic content areas or student populations.

 - Decide what grade level and subject area you are interested in teaching.

-- Contact colleges that fit your needs, and request information to help with making a decision about which school to attend and what degree program to pursue.
+- Contact colleges that fit your needs, and request information to help you make a decision about what school to attend and what degree program to pursue.

 - Investigate various state-approved Bachelor’s degree programs to find out which ones will accept transfer credits from the college you attended.
 Contact the schools that interest you to request more information.

-- If you have earned a Bachelor’s Degree in Education that included an accredited Teacher Preparation Program, you will have fulfilled many essential academic and teacher preparation requirements.
-Successful completion of all degree and teacher preparation requirements will qualify you to apply for an Initial teaching license.
+- If you have earned a Bachelor’s Degree in Education in conjunction with an accredited Teacher Preparation Program, you have already fulfilled essential academic and teacher preparation requirements.
+Teacher Preparation Programs include coursework and classroom observations, fieldwork, and student teaching.
+Successful completion of all degree and teacher preparation requirements will qualify you to apply for a teaching certificate or license.

-- If you received a Bachelor of Arts or a Bachelor of Science degree in the specific subject you wish to teach, you may have already satisfied many academic requirements recommended by many credential programs.
-Majoring in a specific subject commonly taught at the secondary school level prepares individuals to become endorsed or qualified to teach high school and middle school classes in that content area.
+- If you received your Bachelor of Arts or Bachelor of Science degree in the specific subject you wish to teach, you may have already satisfied some certificate programs’ recommended academic requirements.
+Majoring in a specific subject taught at the secondary school level prepares individuals to become endorsed or qualified to teach high school and middle school classes in that content area.